mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-subtleties/item.en.md

 ## Mean squared error

-The classification of handwritten digits is a classification task, which means that given some input, we want to find out the class that it falls into: in our case, we had ten classes – one for each digit.
+Recognising handwritten digits is a classification task, which means that given some input, we want to find out the class that it falls into: in our case, we had ten classes – one for each digit.